devopsdays-kc/devopsdayskc-docs/docs/sponsors/comms.md

 sidebar_position: 4
 ---

-TODO: Put down how communicating with sponsors is handled for devopsdays KC.
+TODO: Put down how communicating with sponsors is handled for DevOpsDays KC.

 ## Previous year sponsors